human154/gleam-book/README.md

 - Write a blog post or tutorial about Gleam.
 - Make something with Gleam and share your feedback with the Gleam developers.
 - Contribute to the [Gleam ecosysten](https://github.com/gleam-lang).
-- If you're interested in writing Rust then you could help develop the [compiler](https://github.com/gleam-lang/gleam).
+- If you're interested in writing Rust then you could help develop the [Gleam compiler](https://github.com/gleam-lang/gleam).
 - [Sponsor Gleam development](https://github.com/sponsors/lpil?o=esb).

 ## Chapter 2.
 Hello Data!